Andersen

 How to Pronounce Andersen

 Our model found one way to pronounce the name Andersen.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 100.0% confident that Andersen is pronounced as AN-der-suhn.
+Our model is 100.0% confident that Andersen is pronounced as AN-der-suhn, which has 3 syllables.

 AN-der-suhn (3 syllables)